diphyx/dxflow/README.md

 # dxflow Engine

-A powerful distributed computing engine that transforms any accessible machine into a first-class member of your computational fleet.
+A powerful workflow engine for Docker, Slurm and more, providing both CLI and API interfaces for seamless integration.
+Transform any accessible machine into a first-class member of your computational fleet.

 [![License](https://img.shields.io/badge/License-Free%20until%202030-green)](5.advanced/02.licensing.md)
 [![Platform](https://img.shields.io/badge/Platform-Linux%20%7C%20macOS%20%7C%20Windows-blue)]()